VermontDepartmentOfHealth/docgov/careers.md

 * You'll have full access to Google, Stack Overflow, or any other online resources you might want.
 * We'll have a pair coding setup with two keyboard and two mice
 * We want you to feel as comfortable writing code as you would be at work, which means...
-  * If you want to drive, cool
+  * If you want to drive, okay
-  * Don't want to drive, cool
+  * Don't want to drive, okay
-  * Want to use the internet, cool
+  * Want to use the internet, okay
-  * Want to use a whiteboard, also cool
+  * Want to use a whiteboard, also okay
   * Prefer a sitting or standing desk, both fine

 The coding setup should look something like this (well, exactly like this)